 The thing about “calling” clients is that it really doesn’t even have to be all of my clients.
 I realize everyone in this world should be treated equally.
 But that’s not realistic.
 The reality is that my larger clients are more deserving of my time than everyone else.
 They’re the ones that are paying my salary.
 So even if I don’t want to call everyone, why not at least call the big customers once in a while?
 I really should.

 There are a lot of reasons why I haven’t.
 You’re familiar with them.
 I’m busy.
 I have nothing to really talk about.
 I don’t want to bother people.
 I’m not as good on the phone.
 It’s too time-consuming.
 Would they take my call?
 Do they care?
 These are busy people, too.
 They, also, are pretty much in an e-mail world.
 But maybe that’s the reason.
 A phone call, as old school as it is, still resonates.

-But here’s the thing: From a sales perspective <or something like this to tie it back to the title>, I close more deals when I meet with my prospect (or client) face-to-face then when I don’t.
+But here’s the thing: From a sales perspective, I close more deals when I meet with my prospect (or client) face-to-face then when I don’t.
 Hands down.
 I also seem to have the better relationships with those clients that I do speak to on the phone, regardless of how infrequently.
 Email, the Internet, postcards, social media — these all have a place and play an important role in business communications.
 But nothing replaces human contact…even if it’s just once in a while.